dragonfly-science/dragonfly-website/content/news/2019-10-23-papa-reo/content.md

 Kuri, Te Aupōuri, Ngāi Takoto, Te Rarawa and Ngāti Kahu encouraged Te Hiku Media to pursue technological innovation and secure a digital future for te reo Māori.

+Dragonfly are supporting this vision:
-“We are delighted to be able to support Te Hiku Media in making tools like speech recognition available in te reo Māori, with the ambition of inspiring indigenous languages worldwide,” says Edward.
+“We are delighted to be able to work with Te Hiku Media to make tools like speech recognition available in te reo Māori, with the ambition of inspiring indigenous languages worldwide,” says Edward.